Skip to main content

 The believer must recognize that the rituals of the Old Testament were "elemental principles of the world" (stoicheia)—rudimentary teachings destined to perish with use (Colossians 2:20-22).

 Dietary Laws: The Kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit (Romans 14:17).
-While dietary laws and fleshly circumcision may offer physical benefits, God is concerned with the inward man.
+While dietary laws and fleshly circumcision may offer physical benefits, they have no power in regards to the inward man, which God is concerned about.
 The external washing of cups and observance of clean foods were shadows of the internal cleansing provided by the blood of Christ.

 The Sabbath: The physical Sabbath was a shadow of a spiritual reality.
 In Hebrews 4, the scripture speaks of a Sabbath rest (sabbatismos) that remains for the people of God.
 This is not a day of the week, but a state of existence in Christ.
 The Israelites failed to enter God’s rest because of unbelief, despite keeping the weekly Sabbath.
 Today, we enter that rest by ceasing from our own works of self-righteousness and justification.
 Jesus declared Himself Lord of the Sabbath; to enforce a day is to miss the Person who is our Rest.

-Tithing and Sacrifices: In the Old Covenant, the tithe was a shadowy representation where the holy portion was brought to the storehouse for the Levitical priesthood.
-What was placed on the altar became holy and the priest partook and participated in holiness for service in the temple, to become before a Holy God.
+Tithing and Sacrifices: In the Old Covenant, the tithe was a shadowy representation where a portion was given to God and to the Levitical priesthood.
+The burnt offerings and tithes were part of the "food offerings" to God and these acted as further consecration for the tribe of Levi.
+What was placed on the altar became holy and the priest who partook also participated in its holiness.
+This was for service in the temple, so to come before a Holy God.
 Today, Jesus is the reality of that provision.
+See Sharing in the Sacrifice of Christ.

 The Veil of Moses vs. The Face of Christ